-• Note - print the attached D2 Record Book pages & complete for your testing Both the Outline and the D2 Record Book pages are listed on our web site.
+Note - print the D2 Record Book pages & complete for your testing Both the Outline and the D2 Record Book pages are listed on our web site.
+The tests will be emailed.

-\note to testers - this outline is meant to follow the test order except, if riding sections are included, it allows for the mounts to be put away before the Horse Management-only sections begin.
+note to testers - this outline is meant to follow the test order except, if riding sections are included, it allows for the mounts to be put away before the Horse Management-only sections begin.

 Attire: "Basic riding attire" = PC pin, a medical armband or bracelet, and either a tucked-in green CB polo, a white polo with short or long sleeves, or a riding shirt.
 A jacket, sweater, vest, CB or plain sweatshirt if needed.
 Gloves are recommended.
 Belt required if pants have loops.
 Ds can wear any color riding pants and helmet.
 Wear a hair net plus braid your hair if long.
 Half-chaps are encouraged.
-If no half-chaps, then jodhpur pants will need straps on the bottom or breeches will need garters.
 Clean paddock or tall boots.
 Have clean, safe tack with a white or conservative-colored saddle pad on a clean horse.
-Hooves picked out, tail brushed out well, eyes, nose and dock clean.
+Hooves picked out, tail well brushed out, eyes, nose and dock clean.
 No jewelry aside from a medical bracelet or small earrings - no hoops, necklaces, bracelets, etc.

-FYI - there is no more Formal and Informal attire - now is called Competition Attire where you have the choice of wearing a coat or just a riding shirt.
-Sanctioned horse shows follow the same rules through the Prelim level.
+FYI - there is no more Formal and Informal attire - now is called "Competition Attire" where you have the choice of wearing a coat or just a riding shirt.
+USEA shows have the same rules.

-Tack: Wear your jump tack and boots, if used, to Turnout but with a snaffle bit or your reins attached to the snaffle ring of your bit; change bit or bridle if needed for jumping.
+Tack: Wear your jump tack and boots, if used, to Turn Out but with a snaffle bit or your reins attached to the snaffle ring of your bit; change bit or bridle if needed for jumping.
 Have your parent bring your XC vest up to the jump ring.
-If you don't use boots, you will apply a splint boot for the tester then remove.
-Same with the bell boot.
-Ask to borrow these or share with another rider.
+A parent must attend for the jumping phase and is expected to help the tester with the jumps.

-Needed items: a lead rope for the quick release knot demonstration demo (can share with others), a D2 Record Book in a folder/binder for your own or any horse that you ride if you do not own a horse, a copy of this outline for the tester if they don't have one, and a STAPLED copy of the D2 Test with just your full name written at the top of the first page plus your first name at the bottom of every page. \Use the D2 "Combined" test sheet if doing all 3 phases at one testing.
-Otherwise use the separate versions of HM, flat and jumping as needed.
+Needed items: a lead rope for the quick release knot demonstration demo (can share with others), your D2 Record Book in a folder/binder for your own or any horse that you ride if you do not own a horse, a copy of this outline for the tester if they don't have one, and a STAPLED-together copy of both D2 Test sheets with just your full name written at the top of the first page plus your first name at the bottom of every page.
+No need to fill out the rest of the info at the top - I know your club, region and address.
+Please no two-sided test copies.